CelioAmaral/Celio-Amaral_Mobile/README.md

 #### * [Back-end](https://github.com/bc-fullstack-03/Celio_Amaral-Backend) Java or [Back-end](https://github.com/CelioAmaral/backend/tree/up) Node.js environment of the project configured and running.

-Obs: The api used in the front-end was Node.js.
+Obs: The api used in the mobile was Node.js.
 ** Branche: up

 ```bash